fylgja/site/src/components/stylelint-config/index.md

 ### Order

-There are some parties that do this.

-Why don't we?
-Well we don't like strict code order.

-We do follow a specific style of ordering our code.

-That is described in our [CSS order DOC](/components/stylelint-config/order/).
+We do follow a specific style of ordering our code, it's is described in our [CSS order DOC](/components/stylelint-config/order/).

 ## Rules